Cherno Samba: Club career

-On 8 August 2008, Samba signed an 18-month contract with Finnish side FC Haka.
+On 8 August 2008, Samba signed an 18-month contract with Finnish side Haka.

 In 2009, he returned to England and went on trial with various English clubs including Norwich City and Portsmouth.
 He signed a two-year contract with Greek Second Division club Panetolikos in February 2010.

 On 26 July 2011, he joined English Conference National side Forest Green Rovers on trial for a game against Bristol City.
 He however failed to earn himself a contract.
 He then joined another Conference club on trial, Alfreton Town.

 In October 2011, he was on trial at Mansfield Town.

 On 23 March 2012, Samba joined FK Tønsberg in the Norwegian Second Division.

 On 20 July 2015, Samba announced his retirement from football, due to injury.

 International career

 Samba represented England at every youth level up to under-20 and later decided that he wanted to play for Gambia.

 In August 2008, he was called up to the Gambia squad for the 2010 World Cup qualifying match against Liberia and on 6 September 2008, he made his first appearance for Gambia as he played the final minutes of the match.
 He scored his first goal for the Scorpions in a friendly against Tunisia on 9 January 2010 when he headed in a Sanna Nyassi cross to open the scoring.
 The goal was made all the more special for Samba as it came on the eve of his 25th birthday.
 His last international appearance was against Mexico in June 2010.
 Samba was named in Gambia's squad for the 2012 Africa Cup of Nations qualifiers, but chose not to participate.